EMCNeutrino/Titan/README.md

-# Titan
+# Hero

 ## Introduction

-Titan is a [Microservice](http://en.wikipedia.org/wiki/Microservices "Microservices") application that enables to play Idle RPG using VMs in an OpenStack environment.
+Titan is a [microservices](http://en.wikipedia.org/wiki/Microservices) application that enables to play Idle RPG using VMs in an OpenStack environment.

 ## How to use it